pewsou/SCUD/CPP/README.markdown

 * _e.pullAndPush()_ - extract data object from predecessor of _e_ and pass it to successor of _e_.
 * _e.setPriority()_ - set priority of _e_.
 This parameter will be used by scheduler.

+**NB:**
+* Any element can have no more than 1 successor.
+* All elements except LinkableScheduler may have no more than 1 predecessor.
+* LinkableScheduler and its derivants may have multiple predecessors.
+* 3 types of schedulers supported by now: Priority, Naive Round Robin, and [Deficit Round Robin] (https://en.wikipedia.org/wiki/Deficit_round_robin).
-**NB:** Any element can have no more than 1 successor; all elements except may have no more than 1 predecessor; LinkableScheduler and its derivants may have multiple predecessors.
-Priority Scheduler may have any number of predecessors less than some number that is user-defined on compilation stage.
-Anyway for Priority Scheduler the number of priorities and therefore number of predecessors may not exceed 128.
-To define number of priorities alter the value of macro _SCUD_MAX_NUMBER_OF_AVAILABLE_PRIORITIES_.
-0 is the lowest priority.
+* Priority Scheduler may have any number of predecessors less than some number that is user-defined on compilation stage.
+* Anyway for Priority Scheduler the number of priorities and therefore number of predecessors may not exceed 128.
+* To define number of priorities alter the value of macro _SCUD_MAX_NUMBER_OF_AVAILABLE_PRIORITIES_.
+* 0 is the lowest priority.

 **Behavior**:
 Queues introduce additional methods: